-In addition to caring for you through your pregnancy and delivery, Family Medicine physicians provide primary care for infants, children, and adults.
-They often care for multiple generations within a family.
-From preventive care and screenings, to managing illness, injuries and chronic conditions like diabetes and high blood pressure, family medicine doctors provide a wide range of care.
+In addition to caring for you through your pregnancy and delivery, our Family Medicine physicians provide primary care for infants, children, and adults.
+From preventive care and screenings to managing illness, injuries, and chronic conditions like diabetes and high blood pressure, our family medicine doctors provide so much more than just obstetric and prenatal care.

 At Sunflower Medical Group, we understand that going through a pregnancy can be an emotional time in your life.
 Our Kansas City therapists are available to help you navigate these challenges.

 Simplify Your Prenatal Journey with Your Family Doctor

 When it comes to choosing your family doctor for obstetrics, you’re choosing a seamless transition into prenatal care.
 No need to switch providers or transfer your health records; your family medicine provider is ready to guide you through your obstetric care.

 Your medical history is already in safe hands, eliminating the hassle of filling out new forms.
 Your doctor knows you, your journey, and is best equipped to empower you with informed decisions for your prenatal well-being.
 The trust you’ve built together also means you can openly share any questions or concerns, without the awkwardness of starting over with someone new.

 Rest assured, our care matches the standards of a dedicated OB/GYN clinic – all recommended treatments and tests are available.
 And the perks continue after your baby arrives – both you and your little one can stick with your trusted family doctor.
 In fact, we often combine postpartum and baby visits for your convenience.